rahul-vaish-007/MX-EMDK-Android-Java-DeviceIdentifiersWrapper/README.md

 # DeviceIdentifiersWrapper-Sample

-A wrapper to easily retrieve Serial Number and IMEI number on Android 10+ Zebra devices.
+A wrapper to easily retrieve the Serial Number and the IMEI number of an Android 10+ Zebra device.

 How to access device identifiers such as serial number and IMEI on Zebra devices running Android 10